AbsaOSS/cobrix/README.md

     sbt -DSPARK_VERSION="3.4.4" ++2.13.17 assembly
     ```

-You can collect the uber jar of `spark-cobol` either at
-`spark-cobol/target/scala-2.11/` or in `spark-cobol/target/scala-2.12/` depending on the Scala version you used.
+You can find the uber JAR of `spark-cobol` either at `spark-cobol/target/scala-2.11/` or in `spark-cobol/target/scala-2.12/`, depending on the Scala version you used.
 The fat jar will have '-bundle' suffix.
 You can also download pre-built bundles from https://github.com/AbsaOSS/cobrix/releases/tag/v2.7.3

-Then, run `spark-shell` or `spark-submit` adding the fat jar as the option.
+Then, run `spark-shell` or `spark-submit`, adding the fat JAR as an option.
 ```sh
 $ spark-shell --jars spark-cobol_2.12_3.3-2.9.8-SNAPSHOT-bundle.jar
 ```

-> <b>A note for building and running tests on Windows</b>
+> A note for building and running tests on Windows
-> - `java.lang.UnsatisfiedLinkError: org.apache.hadoop.io.nativeio.NativeIO$POSIX.stat` is a Hadoop compatibility with
+> - `java.lang.UnsatisfiedLinkError: org.apache.hadoop.io.nativeio.NativeIO$POSIX.stat` is a Hadoop compatibility issue with
 >   Windows issue.
 The workaround is described here: https://stackoverflow.com/questions/41851066/exception-in-thread-main-java-lang-unsatisfiedlinkerror-org-apache-hadoop-io
-> - When running assembly with `-DSPARK_VERSION=...` on Windows, it seems an sbt compatibility with Windows issue:
+> - When running assembly with `-DSPARK_VERSION=...` on Windows, it seems to be an sbt compatibility issue with Windows:
 >   https://stackoverflow.com/questions/59144913/run-sbt-1-2-8-project-with-java-d-options-on-windows
->   You can work around it by using default Spark version for a given Scala version:
+>   You can work around this by using the default Spark version for a given Scala version:
 >   ```sh
 >   sbt ++2.11.12 assembly
 >   sbt ++2.12.20 assembly